Skip to main content

 ENVM8019 Corporate sustainability (3 credits)

-Notes: Alternative courses from all other taught Masters’ programmes at HKU might be accepted at the discretion of the Programme Director.
+5. Alternative courses from all other taught Masters’ programmes at HKU might be accepted at the discretion of the Programme Director.

-B. Course contents
+B. Course Description

 Core Courses